tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 + https://moz.com/blog/use-googles-pagespeed-module-to-dramatically-increase-the-speed-of-your-website

-Unfortunately, there are undesirable byproducts for developers of web pages that are under active development: it makes HTML/CSS/JavaScript debugging more difficult, and HTML validation impossible.
+Unfortunately, there are undesirable byproducts for creaters of web pages that are under active development: it makes HTML/CSS/JavaScript debugging more difficult, and HTML validation impossible.
 So, we basically need to "turn it off" for all of our 230 web development this semester.

 ## II. .htaccess files to the rescue!